Verbs, Nouns, and the Hierarchy of Action in Service Design

 Cognitive Work Analysis offers an even more developed alternative.
 The abstraction hierarchy represents a work domain at five levels - from functional purpose at the top through abstract function, generalised function, and physical function, down to physical form at the bottom.
 Moving down the hierarchy answers HOW; moving up answers WHY.

-Burns and Hajdukiewicz (2017) emphasise that "EID has adopted the Abstraction Hierarchy as a fundamental way to analyze the environment, the work domain".
+Burns and Hajdukiewicz (2017), whose ecological interface design approach I explored in an earlier research post, emphasise that "EID has adopted the Abstraction Hierarchy as a fundamental way to analyze the environment, the work domain".
 Crucially, this is not a task analysis - it represents invariant constraints, not sequences of action.
 The work domain analysis captures what remains true regardless of specific tasks, events, or operator strategies.
 As Vicente put it: the "stage" rather than the "play".

 Last year, I tried to apply this thinking to the TCH journey map, layering physical evidence, view layers, model layers, and abstract conceptual layers alongside the action layer.
 The innovation - if it deserves that name - was showing these layers simultaneously, revealing means-ends relationships between them.
 A physical artefact (printed list) supports a view (discharge dashboard) which represents a model (patient list filtered by status) which embodies a concept (medically optimised patients) which enables an action (identifying patients ready for discharge).